MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/extend-your-trial.md

 Do you need more time to try out the features of Office 365 for business before buying?
 If your trial subscription is within 15 days of expiring and the trial hasn't been extended before then you can extend your trial for another 30 day period.
 You can only do this one time.

 ::: moniker range="o365-worldwide"
+## Use the admin center (preview) to extend your trial

+The preview is available to all Microsoft 365 admins, you can opt in by selecting **Try the preview** toggle located at the top of the Home page.
+For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

+1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.

+2. On the **Products & services** page, find the trial subscription that you want to extend.
+In the **Settings & Actions** section, choose **Extend trial**.

+3. Review the extension information, and if necessary, change your payment method.
+When you're finished, choose **Extend trial**.

+::: moniker-end

+::: moniker range="o365-worldwide"
 ## Use the old admin center to extend your trial
 ::: moniker-end